KHEngineering/RoboRio/faq/roborio.md

 The method you choose is largely based on what operation you are trying to berform.

 Using another computer you can use the secure shell protocol to access the RoboRio.
-You will need to connect to the RoboRio via ethernet tether, WIFI, USB and know the IP address of the RoboRio or use RS-232 with Console out enabled (for shell terminal only).
+You will need to connect to the RoboRio via ethernet tether, WIFI, or USB and either know the IP address of the RoboRio, use mDNS to resolve the address, or use RS-232 with Console out enabled (for shell terminal only).

 ###Shell Terminal